dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Valve Index

-- The Index is severely outdated hardware, and overpriced compared to the Meta Quest 3.
+- The Index is severely outdated hardware, overpriced and underperforming compared to the Meta Quest 3 and other current options.

 ### Apple Vision Pro

-- Not compatible with OpenXR, which is required for DCS.
+- Not officially compatible with OpenXR, which is required for DCS/BMS.
+- A workaround is available using ALVR streaming, but it has no guarantees of continuing to work.

 # Windows Settings and Tweaks

 ## General Tweaks

 If you are running an Intel [Alder Lake](https://en.wikipedia.org/wiki/Alder_Lake) CPU or AMD [Ryzen 7000](https://en.wikipedia.org/wiki/List_of_AMD_Ryzen_processors#Ryzen_7000_series) Series CPU or newer, upgrade to Windows 11 to use the new Thread Director.
+Alternatively, you may be able to disable your efficiency cores (E-Cores) in your motherboard settings, but this may impact performance and battery life in other applications.

 Install any available Windows updates.